Best Colorado Hiking Trails

 • Pick an urban area in Colorado and use it as base camp for dayhikes.
 For the Denver area, use this website for logistical details and trail reports.

 • If you're hiking with kids and need reasonable daily mileage with plenty of kid friendly scenery, there are dozens of state parks to choose from.
-Get your trail map here.
+Get started here.

 However, if you really want to "go for it", you'll need more rugged options.